Critical Thinking, Knowledge basics and the Scientific Process First — Humanities Later

 It would be essential to understand psychology because human behavior and human interaction are important and will continue to be so.
 I’d like people who are immune to the fallacies and agendas of the media, politicians, advertisers, and marketers because these professions have learned to hack the human brain’s biases (a good description of which are described in Dan Kannehman’s Thinking Fast & Slow and in Dan Gardner’s The Science of Fear).
 I’d like to teach people how to understand history but not to spend time getting the knowledge of history, which can be done after graduation.

 Students should learn the scientific method, and most importantly how to apply its mental model to the world.
+Building models in our head is critical to understanding and reasoning in my view.
 The scientific method requires that hypotheses be tested in controlled conditions; this can diminish the effects of randomness and, often, personal bias.
-This is very valuable in a world where too many students fall victim to confirmation biases (people observe what they expect to observe), appeal to new and surprising things, and narrative fallacies (once a narrative has been built, it’s individual elements are more accepted).
+This is very valuable in a world where too many students fall victim to confirmation biases (people observe what they expect to observe), appeal to new and surprising things, and narrative fallacies (once a narrative has been built, its individual elements are more accepted).
 There are many, many types of human biases defined in psychology that people fall victim to.
-Failure to understand mathematical models and statistics makes it substantially more difficult to understand critical questions in daily life, from social sciences to science and technology, political issues, health claims and much more.
+Failure to understand mathematical models and statistics makes it substantially more difficult to understand critical questions in daily life, from social sciences to science and technology, political issues, health claims, economics and much more.

 I’d also suggest tackling several general and currently relevant topic areas such as genetics, computer science, systems modeling, econometrics, linguistics modeling, traditional and behavioral economics, and genomics/bioinformatics (not an exhaustive list) which are quickly becoming critical issues for everyday decisions from personal medical decisions to understanding minimum pay, economics of taxes and inequality, immigration, or climate change.
 E.O.
 Wilson argues in his book “The Meaning of Human Existence” that it is hard to understand social behavior without understanding multi-level selection theory and the mathematical optimization that nature performed through years of evolutionary iterations.
 I am not arguing that every educated person should be able to build such a model but rather that they should be able to “think” such a model qualitatively.